z1skgr/FullOpenStack2023/Part 5/bloglist-frontend/README.md

 Launches cypress in the interactive watch mode.
 See [Package](#Package) \
 See the section about [cypress tests](https://www.cypress.io/app/#browser_testing) for more information.

+### `npm run test:e2e`
+Launch test runner from the command line.
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm test`